infinitepower18/WSA-Sideloader/README.md

 ### What's the best place to download APK files?
 My personal recommendaton is [APKMirror](https://www.apkmirror.com/), it is run by Android Police founder Artem Russakovskii.

-### I get an error when installing from Microsoft Store.
-Please try installing from [GitHub releases](https://github.com/infinitepower18/WSA-Sideloader/releases/latest).
-If the installation still fails please post in [discussions](https://github.com/infinitepower18/WSA-Sideloader/discussions) for further assistance.

 ### The program does not uninstall properly.
 Please make sure adb.exe is not running before uninstalling.
 If it is, stop it via Task Manager.